The Possessed (1977 film): Plot

-Kevin Leahy, an alcoholic Catholic priest who has strayed from his faith, crashes his car and is pronounced dead at the scene.
-As penance, he is sent back to Earth to fight evil as an exorcist, and returns to life.
-At the Helen Page School, a Catholic all-girls college in Salem, Oregon, graduation season is near.
-The school is about to go coed.
-Ellen Sumner, is a teacher at the school, which her daughter, Weezie, attends.
+Kevin Leahy, an alcoholic Catholic priest who has lost his faith, crashes his car and is pronounced dead at the scene.
+As penance, he is sent back to Earth to fight evil as an exorcist and returns to life.
+At the Helen Page School, a Catholic girls college in Salem, Oregon, graduation season is near.
+The school is about to go co-ed.
+Ellen Sumner is a teacher at the school, which her daughter Louise, who her friends call Weezie, attends.
 One evening, the paper in Ellen's typewriter inexplicably bursts into flames.

-Lane, Alex, Celia, and Marty, play a prank on Weezie by smearing ketchup and other liquids under her bedsheets.
-Louise Gelson, who is Ellen's sister and headmistress of the college, enters and instructs the girls to leave.
+The next night students Lane, Alex, Celia and Marty play a prank on Weezie by smearing ketchup and other foods under her bedsheets.
+Louise Gelson, Ellen's sister and headmistress of the college, enters and instructs the girls to leave.
 Weezie returns to her dorm in time to see the curtains suddenly burst into flames.
-She tells Ms. Gelson, who insists the girls must have been smoking.
+She tells Ms. Gelson, who insists that the girls must have been smoking.

 During graduation practice, Lane's gown bursts into flames.
-Ellen and Paul Winjam, another teacher, put out the flames, but Lane is burned in the ordeal.
-Sergeant Taplinger investigates, and Ellen tells him of the other random fires, insisting it is supernatural.
-Ellen seeks out Leahy to investigate the occurrences.
-Leahy and Ellen visit Lane in the hospital, where she is receiving treatment for burns to her legs.
+Ellen and Paul Winjam, the biology teacher, put out the flames but Lane is burned in the ordeal.
+Police Sergeant Taplinger is assigned to investigate the incident and Ellen tells him of the other random fires for which she has no explanation.
+Ellen seeks outside help and is referred to Leahy but her contact admits that he is currently unable to locate him.
+Soon after, Leahy appears at the school and investigates the occurrences.
+He and Ellen visit Lane in hospital, where she is receiving treatment for burns to her legs.

-Weezie confesses to Leahy that the night of the fire in her dorm, she had visited Mr. Winjam late to study for a biology test; he suspects they may be romantically involved.
-That night in the biology room, Weezie and Mr. Winjam meet, and his jacket bursts into flames; Weezie is locked out of the room, and watches through the window as he burns to death.
+Weezie confesses to Leahy that the night of the fire in her dorm, she had visited Mr. Winjam to study for a biology test; he suspects that they may be romantically involved.
+That night in the biology room, Weezie and Mr. Winjam meet and kiss before his jacket bursts into flames; Weezie is locked out of the room and watches, horrified, through the window as he burns to death.